amiaopensource/ltopers/README.md

 **To unmount the tape, Ctrl-C in Terminal.**

-Whenever a tape is ejected, the script will write the tape’s xml (a .schema file) to $HOME/Documents/lto_indexes.
-If a .schema file for that tape already exists, it will just update the existing schema file with any new data.
+Whenever a tape is ejected, the script will export the tape’s index (as an xml .schema file) to $HOME/Documents/lto_indexes on your computer.
+If a .schema file for that tape already exists in that location, it will just update the existing schema file with any new data.

 The mountlto script will then prompt the lto2filemaker script to run.